bproctor/Appcelerator-Urban-Image-Library/documentation/index.md

 > The default is 0.

+#### includeFullSizeImage

+> Includes the image, thumbnail, orientation, and location information.
+This defaults to true,
+> but if you set this false, this information will be omitted from the results.
+Useful if you
+> just need to grab the urls for a bunch of images.

 ### Output Parameters

 The module will return an array of objects in the "photos" attribute.